Pomax/msfs-simconnect-api-wrapper/README.md

 This is still a work in progress, although it does wrap all simvars and system events at the moment.

+## Installation and use

+Install with `npm install msfs-simconnect-api-wrapper`.

+For examples on how to use this, see the [examples](https://github.com/Pomax/msfs-simconnect-api-wrapper/blob/main/examples) dir.

 ## API

 This API manager has an argless constructor that does nothing other than allocate internal values.
 In order to work with MSFS, you need to call the `connect` function first, which can take an options object of the following form: